-Tempur-Pedic's Better Business Bureau rating has been less than stable because the company recently had a "C" rating.
+Tempur-Pedic's Better Business Bureau rating has been less than stable because the company recently albeit briefly had a "C" rating.
 Prior to this, however, the company had consistently maintained an "A+" rating.

-168 complaints have been filed against the company in the past three years; this number is somewhat above average for a mattress company of its size.
+176 complaints have been filed against the company in the past three years; this number is above average for a mattress company of its size.

 The table below provides current pricing and estimated specifications for the various Tempur-Pedic models.
 Additional sizes than what are provided below are often available including CA king, split king and split CA king.
 A base / foundation (usually $200-$400 depending on size) is not included in the prices below.

 |Comfort Layer (density)||Support Layer (density)||Base Layer||Cover||Firm-